farisKhAlghamdi/Bank-system/README.md

 # Bank-system
-a menu driven program that can perform features related to bank system
+a menu driven command line program that emulate a bank system